Should I Buy Flood Insurance?

 - Flood damage is not covered by homeowner’s insurance.
 Only flood insurance covers a property loss in your home caused by rising water.

 - Flood insurance is available only for your home; your car is covered exclusively by auto insurance.

 - Every home is located in a flood zone.
 Risks are classified as low, medium, or high.
-Huntington Pointe is in a low risk zone which means in the past, you could buy a relatively inexpensive policy for approximately $195 to $260 annually, depending upon the type of coverage you choose.
-If you’re not a Florida resident, there might be a surcharge.
+Huntington Pointe is in a low risk zone which means you can buy a relatively inexpensive policy for approximately $350 to $400 annually, depending upon the type of coverage you choose.
+If you’re not a Florida resident, there is a significant surcharge.